News from 2022-11-17 / KfW Development Bank

 International Children's Rights Day

 20 November is International Children's Rights Day - the day the UN Convention on the Rights of the Child was adopted in 1989.
 It ensures universal rights for every child - regardless of origin, gender, religion, or social status.
 Due to war, the climate crisis and the consequences of the Covid 19 pandemic, the situation of many children in the world is dramatic.
 KfW Development Bank cooperates with UNICEF, especially in Africa and the Middle East, in very different programmes, e.g. support for refugees, basic education and food security.
-In 2021, KfW committed EUR 405 million to 30 UNICEF projects.
+In 2021, KfW committed EUR 405 million to 30 UNICEF projects, the funds are provided by the Federal Ministry for Economic Cooperation and Development (BMZ).
 In the following, we illustrate the diverse commitment with three examples.

 Malnutrition is one of the biggest challenges for children, young girls, and women in Afghanistan.
 More than half of the population is chronically malnourished.
 Many mothers can only feed their children twice a day, and often only with bread and tea.
 They cannot afford nutritious food such as fruit, vegetables, or eggs.